-Also eating protein foods, as commonly known as bodybuilding food, helps to repair the wear and tear to the muscle cells sustained during the intense soccer game.
+Also eating protein foods, commonly known as bodybuilding food, helps to repair the wear and tear to the muscle cells sustained during the intense soccer game.

 Protein also promotes muscle cell growth in your child.

-It is equally important is to drink more fluid after the game to re-hydrate muscles and flush out.
+It is equally important is to drink more fluid after the game to re-hydrate muscles and flush them out.

 As a rule of thumb, your kid should drink water until his urine is light yellow to clear.

 Below is a list of post-game foods:

 - Fruit such as bananas, oranges, apples, kiwi, individual servings of canned fruit, dried fruit, and fruit juice